golemfactory/yagna-docs/yajsapi/hig-level/hello.md

 })();
 ```

-That's all we need in order to run a task on Golem!
+This is all you need to run a task on Golem!

-### How does it work?
+### How It Works

-Here's the flow diagram of all the interactions that need to happen between the requestor and the provider(s) in order for a task to be completed:
+The following interactions need to occur between the requestor and the provider(s) in order for a task to be completed:

 ![Sequence diagram of requestor -> provider interactions](../../.gitbook/assets/tutorial-07.jpg)

-From a high-level perspective, a successful run of the above program performs the following steps:
+From a high-level perspective, running the above program performs the following steps:

-1. A single task is scheduled to be executed in the Golem network
+1. Schedule a single task to be executed in the Golem network.
-2. Once a suitable provider is found in the market, a lightweight VM is launched on that node
+2. Once a suitable provider is found in the market, launch a lightweight VM on that node.
-3. When the execution environment is ready, the requestor's script is run inside it
+3. Run the requestor's script inside the execution environment once it's ready.
-4. Once the script is finished, the result is retrieved from the provider and displayed to the terminal
+4. Retrieve the result from the provider and display it to the terminal once the script has finished.

-In this minimal example our script consists of a single command: the Linux `echo` utility.
-This program returns `Hello World` string.
+In this minimal example, the script consists of a single command: the Linux echo utility.
+The program returns the string Hello World.

-Let's move on to exploring our example code!

-## The main() function
+## The `main()` Function

-This function is our program's entry point and it performs three steps:
+This function is the entry point for the program and performs the following three steps:

-1. Create `TaskExecutor` instance
+1. Create a TaskExecutor instance.
-2. Defining and execute `Worker` function
+2. Define and execute the Worker function.
-3. End `TaskExecutor` object
+3. End the TaskExecutor object.

 ### Task Executor

-The executor can be created by passing appropriate initial parameters such as package, budget, subnet tag, payment driver, payment network etc.
-One required parameter is a package.
-This can be done in two ways.
-First by passing only package image hash, e.g.
+A TaskExecutor can be created by passing in the necessary initial parameters, including but not limited to: `package`, `budget`, `subnetTag`, `payment` (which includes `driver` and `network`).
+One required parameter is the `package`, which can be specified in two ways:

 ```javascript
 const executor = await TaskExecutor.create("9a3b5d67b0b27746283cb5f287c13eab1beaa12d92a9f536b747c7ae");
 ```
-Or by passing some optional parameters, e.g.
+Alternatively, you can pass in some optional parameters, as shown below:

 ```javascript
 const executor = await TaskExecutor.create({
   subnetTag: "public",